 Susan Infante, Fiber artist and surface designer enjoys working with natural textiles and recycling vintage kimono silks.
 She received a BA in French Education with a minor in Fine Arts from the University of Illinois.
 She gains inspiration for her work from frequent travel to France and Asia.
 Her one of a kind artwear has won awards and been published in Threads Magazine and Simplicity Pattern Company.
-She is a member of American Sewing Guild and Haute Couture Chicago.

 Michele enjoys dyeing threads to weave or braid.
 She designs Art-to-Wear clothing from her handwoven cloth.
 Her creations have been selected in multiple Uncommon Thread and HGA fashion shows.
 Michele is fascinated by the many braiding techniques from around the world and uses her hand dyed threads for a wide variety of projects.
 She really enjoys working with Ply-Split braiding and has developed workshops for making jewelry with her hand dyed cords.

 Fiber artist, Robin Schoenburg is a resident of Sycamore, IL.
 She settled in the area after receiving her BFA degree from Northern Illinois University.
 Robin worked as a creative sewing instructor for fourteen years before taking up weaving as her favorite medium.
 Her wearable art incorporates many fiber techniques.
-Teaching weaving and a variety of fiber arts at The Fine Line Creative Arts Center keeps her creative spirit flowing.
+Teaching weaving and a variety of fiber arts at Fine Line Creative Arts Center keeps her creative spirit flowing.